ibm-cloud-docs/vpc-resiliency/disaster-recovery-design.md

 In the Active/active approach, the application stack is deployed in both the primary and the secondary site.
 The application is active in both the primary and the secondary sites and user’s transactions are handled by the application in any of the sites.
 Application data, metadata, configuration data, and security data are replicated to the secondary site.
 A global load balancer distributes requests across the two sites.
 With this approach, it is possible to achieve near zero RPO and RTO.
 This is the costliest approach and the most complex from an application design perspective.
 It is recommended for critical applications that require continuous availability and near zero RPO/RTO.

-The following table summarizes the main Disaster Recovery approaches and recommended use.
+The following table summarizes the main disaster recovery approaches and recommended use.

 | DR approach               | RPO (data loss) \n RTO (data recovery)             | Cost | Recommended use  |
 |------------------|---------------------|----------|---------|